Cold much? Where I live, winter temperatures are often in the single digits. No matter where you live, keeping warm is a basic need that we all share.

 I highly recommend “house slippers” indoors.
 I know that it sounds a bit old-fashioned, but having the rubber sole really makes a difference.

-One reader adds, “I’m from Florida.
+And warm socks!
+One reader says, “I’m from Florida.
 But when it’s cold, like when we got down to 23 last week, socks are my best friends.
 A soft, cozy pair worn to bed keeps my feet toasty warm, and as long as my feet are warm, I’m comfortable with the thermostat turned down.”

 For the outdoors, it really helps to insert foam liners in your boots or hiking shoes to give your toes an extra layer of insulation again the cold earth.